ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 Aggregate Grain: Event

+Use case: fct_usage_event is at the atomic grain of event_id and event_created_at timestamp.
+All other derived facts in the GitLab.com usage events lineage are built from this derived fact.
+The model filters out imported projects and events with data quality issues by filtering out negative days since user creation at event date.
+It keeps events with a NULL days since user creation to capture valid events that do not have a user.

+{% enddocs %}

+{% docs fct_usage_event_core %}

+Type of Data: gitlab.com db usage events

+Aggregate Grain: Event

 Use case: Source of truth (atomic), contains foreign keys to easily join to DIM tables or other FCT/MART tables for additional detail and discovery

+{% enddocs %}

+{% docs fct_usage_event_daily %}

+Type of Data: gitlab.com db usage events

+Aggregate Grain: event_date, dim_user_id, dim_namespace_id, and event_name

+Time Grain: Day

+Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges

+{% enddocs %}

+{% docs fct_usage_instance_daily %}
+Type of Data: gitlab.com db usage events

+Aggregate Grain: event_date, event_name, dim_instance_id (all od SaaS)

+Time Grain: Day

+Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges

+{% enddocs %}

+{% docs fct_usage_namespace_daily %}

+Type of Data: gitlab.com db usage events

+Aggregate Grain: event_date, event_name, and dim_ultimate_parent_namespace_id

+Time Grain: Day

+Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges

 {% enddocs %}